NICMx/Jool/docs/en/map-t.md

 		<EA-bits length>
 	}

-CEs sharing a MAP domain will have the same BMR and DMR.
-The _End-user IPv6 prefix_ is the only configuration-wise distinction between them.
+This is not really true, but we'll play along for now.

+Let's define those Mapping Rules:

 ### BMR

 > ![Warning!](../images/warning.svg) Because the definition of the BMR is intrinsically tied to the concept of a "MAP domain," the BMR is also inconsistent across the RFCs.
 Once again, the definition presented here is my preferred one.

-A MAP domain's common MAP address configuration.
+The _Basic Mapping Rule_ is a MAP domain's common MAP address configuration.
+Basically, this field is the essential piece of configuration that allows the translator to assemble [MAP addresses](#the-map-address-format) out of IPv4 addresses, and viceversa.

 It refers specifically to addresses that will be governed by the [MAP address format](#the-map-address-format), not the [RFC 6052 address format](#dmr).
 Again, the BMR defines the base MAP address configuration that all CEs share, while the _End-user IPv6 prefix_ describes the additional MAP address specifics that belong to one particular CE.